theivyzhang/theivyzhang.github.io/_pages/about.md

 I recently obtained my Bachelor of Arts (B.A.) in Computer Science (with High Honors) with a minor in Environmental Studies from [Dartmouth College](https://home.dartmouth.edu/), graduating Cum Laude.

 At Dartmouth, I conducted research through a joint effort between the [Jacobson Laboratory](https://geiselmed.dartmouth.edu/jacobsonlab/) at the Dartmouth Geisel School of Medicine and the [HealthX Lab](https://healthx-dartmouth.org/) in Dartmouth Computer Science.
 I was fortunate to be advised by Professors [Nicholas Jacobson](https://www.nicholasjacobson.com/) and [Andrew Campbell](https://www.cs.dartmouth.edu/~campbell/), and mentored by [Arvind Pillai](https://arvind1609.github.io/).
-My recent work focused on analyzing wearable sensor data (such as physical activity from smartwatches) and building foundation models to extract health and behavioral insights.

-I’m broadly interested in the intersection of computational social science, natural language processing, and mental health, with the goal of using computational methods to better understand and improve well-being.
-Key research directions include:

-  - Aligning sensor data and human language for mental health and social computing applications
-  - Scalable methods for digital phenotyping and youth mental health assessment
-  - Representation learning for interpretable and personalized behavioral modeling

 Moving forward, I’m especially excited about using social computing and machine learning to study real-world behavioral patterns, including applications in **youth mental health**, **digital well-being**, and **community-centered mental health support**.